DianaLee1219/WeatherForecast/HandleMissingValues_&_Typos/README.md

 * Google Sheets' Data Cleanup Tool and manual Google Maps verification were used for accuracy.

 Can be found in the History.txt file.

+## MissingValue.py: Identifying Missing Values

+To further improve data quality, I wrote a Python script (MissingValue.py) to detect missing values in the dataset.

+**How It Works**: This script reads the dataset from a CSV file and checks for any missing (empty) values in each column.

+Key Features:

+* Reads the dataset from a CSV file.
+* Handles encoding errors (prevents issues caused by special characters).
+* Detects missing values (NaN) in each column.
+* Displays only columns with missing values, making it easier to identify and fix them.